tcubed/windTunnel/README.md

 ## More theory and method details

 The air flow from the left was set to 0.1 lu/lt and the road at the bottom of the input moves to the right at 0.1 lu/lt.
 The top and right boundaries are open.
 The fluid (i.e. air) density was set to 1 lm/lu^3.
-Remember, for our simple analysis, we don't care about actual values (therefore there is no need to change them), but we are looking for designs which will improve performance.
-In this case, reducing drag.

 The LBM simulator solves for the local velocity and pressure fields iteratively.
 The drag consists of the normal net force between the front-facing and back-facing lattice points and the tangential force on the top-facing and the bottom-facing lattice points.